jahschwa/sibyl/README.md

  1. Clone the repository with `git clone https://github.com/TheSchwa/sibyl.git`
  2. Install dependencies (see above)
  3. Enter the `sibyl` directory and copy `sibyl.conf.default` to `sibyl.conf`
- 4. Edit `sibyl.conf` and set the required options
+ 4. Edit `sibyl.conf` and set `protocols` as well as options required for those protocols
  5. If you want the bot to join a room set `rooms`
  6. Start the bot with `python run.py`
  7. For a full explanation of config options, see `sibyl.conf.default` or [the wiki][wiki]